-Squeezing fuel economy out of the three-row SUVs tested for Cars.com's $40,000 3-Row SUV Challenge is no easy task for automakers.
-Large people-and-cargo haulers capable of carrying eight and towing up to 5,000 pounds or more aren't really conducive for saving gas.
+CARS.COM — Squeezing gas mileage out of the three-row SUVs tested for Cars.com's $40,000 3-Row SUV Challenge is no easy task for automakers.
+A large people-and-cargo hauler capable of carrying eight and towing up to 5,000 pounds isn't really a vehicle conducive to great gas mileage.

-Efforts to raise fuel-economy numbers mean there are a variety of fuel-saving technologies in the seven SUVs we tested.
+Efforts to raise MPG ratings take are evident in a variety of fuel-efficient technologies in the seven three-row SUVs we tested.
 Our mileage drive put these features — including efficient transmissions, cylinder deactivation, Eco modes, sleek aerodynamics and weight savings — to the test.

 Another way to boost economy is active Eco modes, which alter transmission and accelerator behavior.
 The Santa Fe and Durango sported such modes and we mirrored EPA testing, which meant leaving the Durango's acceleration-sapping Eco mode on and the Santa Fe's off, because that's the way the car defaults when starting.
 The Durango's Eco mode was especially aggravating and withholding of available acceleration.